|My Favourite Planet > English > Middle East > Turkey > Selçuk > |

 The museum's main attraction, of course, is the astounding marble statue of the fertitlity goddess Artemis (Greek, Αρτεμις), known as the "Beautiful Artemis Ephesia", considered to be the most beautiful of three on display (see the photo of the "Great Artemis", the other large statue of the goddess in the museum, right).

 Altogether four cult statues of Artemis Ephesia were discovered by Austrian archaeologists in 1956 in the Prytaneion at Ephesus .
-Although none of the statues are quite 2000 years old, having been made during Roman times in the first or second century AD, they are thought to be copies of a much more ancient statue (perhaps of wood) from the Great Temple of Artemis.
+Although none of the statues are quite 2000 years old, having been made during Roman Imperial period in the first or second century AD, they are thought to be copies of a much more ancient statue (perhaps of wood) from the Great Temple of Artemis.

 This type of Artemis is known as "Artemis Polymatros", the many breasted (there 26 on this statue), although some experts believe that the many protuberances on her chest are either eggs, large amber beads or testicles of sacrificial bulls.

 They are quite unlike the Classical Greek and Roman statues we are used to seeing with their emphasis on the human form, movement, the folds of clothing and ideal geometric proportions (see a photo of a later Hellenistic statue of Artemis below).
 This Artemis, standing rigidly upright and covered and flanked by symbolic animals, has something more ancient and oriental about her.
 Whether the copies we see today are faithful to the older originals, or remodelled to suit contemporary Graeco-Roman taste is unknown.
 Several copies of the statues have been discovered in territories of the Roman Empire.